queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 Do you remember those sheep and their bells?
 Well it turns out that I had set up close to a little herd of them, and these buggers appeared to be nocturnal.
 The bells also seemed to ring at a frequency which my earplugs did nothing to muffle.

-Since I was up anyway, I cracked on early and proceeded on my most challenging day so far.
-I'm sure my extreme tiredness contributed a lot, but I can only describe the terrain as 'lethal'.
-This time, in addition to steep height losses and gains which _felt_ vertical, there were sections which genuinely _were_ vertical.
+Since I was up anyway, I smashed on early and proceeded on my most challenging day of the trip.
+I'm sure my extreme tiredness contributed a lot (I felt really quite sick), but I can only describe the terrain as 'fiendish'.
+In addition to steep height losses and gains which _felt_ vertical, there were sections which genuinely _were_ vertical.
 In some places one trail marker would appear at the edge of a gorge with the next on its other side, sheer rock faces the only way up or down.
-This is the sort of thing I find great fun when I am not carrying a large backpack which completely alters my centre of gravity.
+Scrambling is the sort of thing I normally find great fun: barely feeling 30% and with a large backpack which completely alters my centre of gravity added an element of 'interesting'.
 It was also raining still.

-At one point I had lowered myself down onto a narrow ledge above a 15ft drop, only to immediately realise that I had forgotten to factor my backpack into the space.
-Knowing that I was seconds away from the weight of it pushing me off, I wedged the fingertips of one hand into a crevice to hold myself in place, while unbuckling my pack and then shifting it off in infinitesimally small shrugs until I was able to let it drop onto the rocks below.
+At one point (after I had inadvertently wandered off-trail in a spot where markers were very sparse, again) I had lowered myself down onto a narrow ledge above a 15ft drop, only to immediately realise that out of dumb doziness I had forgotten to factor my backpack into the space.
+I teetered inexorably on my toes, knowing that I was seconds away from something in my body/the loose slate giving way and the weight of the pack pushing me off.
+I wedged the fingertips of one hand into a crevice to hold myself in place, while unbuckling my pack with the other and then shifting it off in infinitesimally small shrugs until I was able to let it drop onto the rocks below.

+The whole event took less than 10 seconds, and I have been in enough situations where I have needed to save myself that I could keep my cool and barely register the risk beyond what I needed to do to get out of it.
+After I had climbed down to join my pack, strapped it on and taken a few steps forwards, I turned back to look up at where I had been.
+It looked even more treacherous at that angle.
+But I had no time to freak out so I laughed, muttered an "idiot" to myself, and started the mirror climb up the other side of the crevasse.

-I think the worst that would have happened would have been a tedious trip-ending injury, but it highlighted an important factor when attempting routes the DNT classes as 'Black/Expert' or even 'Red/Challenging': physical fitness is not enough, hikers need to be mentally alert _at all times_.
-Aside from moments like this, I had come across several sections of trail which were no wider than a gymnast's balance-beam, littered with slick rocks and mud, with a very long drop below.
+I think the worst that would have happened would have been a tedious trip-ending injury, but it highlighted an important factor when attempting routes the DNT classes as 'Black/Expert' or even 'Red/Challenging' (even though I was technically off-trail at that point): physical fitness is not enough, hikers need to be mentally alert _at all times_.
+Aside from moments like this, I had come across similar sections on-trail as well as several long sections which were no wider than a gymnast's balance-beam, littered with slick rocks and mud, with a very long drop below.

+Walking in bad weather without sleep on challenging terrain may not have been sensible, is the general lesson of this tale.

-Despite all this, I managed to crack out a surprising 14.6 km, which I mainly accomplished by promising myself that I would reward myself with spending the night in Gullhorgabu cabin.
+Despite all this, I managed to crack out a surprising 14.6 km, which I mainly accomplished by promising myself the reward of spending the night in Gullhorgabu cabin.

 I made it there by around 5pm, but this time I was not alone.
-Gullhorgabu is at the intersection of 4 different trails, and it was a Friday, so we had a full house, including a family with 2 small children under 8 who came bounding over the rocks in their onesies, compasses swinging at their necks.
+Gullhorgabu is at the intersection of 4 different trails, and it was a Friday, so we had a full house, including a family with 2 small children under 8 who came tumbling over the rocks in their snow onesies, compasses swinging at their necks.

 With the promise of better weather in the morning, I slept very soundly.